List of Los Angeles Kings seasons

-The Kings have played at Staples Center since 1999.
+The Kings have played at Crypto.com Arena since 1999.

 The Los Angeles Kings are a professional ice hockey team based in Los Angeles.
 The team is a member of the Pacific Division of the Western Conference of the National Hockey League (NHL).
-Since their inception in 1967, the Kings have reached three Stanley Cup Final and won the title twice, in 2012 and 2014.
+Since their inception in 1967, the Kings have reached three Stanley Cup Finals and won the title twice, in 2012 and 2014.